Lab Updates:

 8th of February 2026: The Network Brain Surgery: Migrating to UniFi

 I decided that I would go and purchase the Unifi Cloud Gateway Ultra at the time I paid $189 so I got a good $40 off.
 Little did I realise this would take me from the surface of the rabbit hole only deeper and deeper.
-It took me about 30 minutes to turn of the original Deco X50's and put them into AP mode which then made the whole internet black out, that's all good I thought so I plugged in the Cloud Gateway Ultra and it started to download the OS which was great, luckily with the speeds we get from our ISP the download was pretty fast took about 10 minutes to complete.
-But I ran into my first hurdle I needed to create a UniFi account and get an MFA code, which we had no WiFi so there was an issue I needed to go outside and hold my phone into the sky for a solid 2 minutes and pray I got a code, luckily I did and put it into the app, luckily it worked and I was able to continue with setup, it tested the ISP speeds and we were getting exactly what we pay for, I completed setup and plugged in the Deco's as they were in AP mode already, I was thinking to myself how would I explain I changed the routers over and needed to put a new SSID into each device we had, funnily enough I connected to the network again on my phone, then my personal laptop did and then I tried pinging outside the network and it worked.
+It took me about 30 minutes to turn off the original Deco X50's and put them into AP mode which then made the whole internet black out, that's all good I thought so I plugged in the Cloud Gateway Ultra and it started to download the OS which was great, luckily with the speeds we get from our ISP the download was pretty fast took about 5 minutes to complete.
+But I ran into my first hurdle I needed to create a UniFi account and get an MFA code, which we had no WiFi so there was an issue I needed to go outside and hold my phone into the sky for a solid 2 minutes and pray I got a code, luckily I did and put it into the app, luckily it worked and I was able to continue with setup, it tested the ISP speeds and we were getting exactly what we pay for, I completed setup and plugged in the Deco's as they were in AP mode already, I was thinking to myself how would I explain I changed the routers over and needed to put a new SSID into each device we had, funnily enough I saw devices connecting to the network again automatically such as my phone, then my personal laptop did, then I tried pinging a website outside the network and it worked.
 I still don't understand how the UniFi Cloud Gateway took the SSID from the Deco's and everything connected back up, but I wasn't complaining at all.

 10th of February 2026: